w314/notes/javaNotes/javaQA.md

 - interface
 - implements collection interface
-- collection of elemnents of the same type
+- collection of elements of the same type
 - preserves the order in which elements are inserted
-- duplicate entries are allowed. - - - elements are accessed by their index, which begins with 0
+- duplicate entries are allowed
+- elements are accessed by their index, which begins with 0

-List interface includes operations for the following:
+List interface includes operations:

+- positional access operations
+- search operations
+- iteration operations
+- range-view operations

 #### 1. Positional access operations